 - Combine oil and spices, mix in the duck and let marinate for 15 mins.

-- When the oil is hot, brown the meat on all sides over medium heat, remove and set aside.
+- Heat oil in skillet, when the oil is hot, brown the meat on all sides over medium heat, remove and set aside.

-- Add the onions and peppers to the Multicooker bowl and fry for about 5 mins until soft.
+- Add the onions and peppers to the skillet and fry for about 5 mins until soft.

-- Then add in the sweet potato, chilli, garlic, ginger and spices and fry until the programme finishes.
+- Then add in the sweet potato, chilli, garlic, ginger and spices and fry for a few minutes

-- Cancel the keep warm function, select the slow cooker function and set the timer for four hours.
+- Transfer everything to the slow cooker function and set the timer for four hours.

 - Add the meat to the mix along with the maggi cube, coconut milk and water, mix well, cover and cook for 4 hrs.